-Suppose the PIU (segment) contains 256 bytes of data, with a maximum packet length of 128 and a buffer size of 100 bytes.
+Assume that the PIU (segment) contains 256 bytes of data, with a maximum packet length of 128 and a buffer size of 100 bytes.
 This PIU (segment) must be sent or received in three packets.

-Additional cycles include 6800 cycles to transform the outgoing PIU (segment) into three packets, plus 900 cycles for each "Receive Ready" packet received from the network.
+Additional cycles include 6800 cycles to transform the outgoing PIU (segment) into three packets, plus 900 cycles for each Receive Ready packet received from the network.

-7300 cycles are used, on the receiving side, to receive the three packets and combine them into one PIU (segment) plus 3900 cycles to build and send three "Receive Ready" packets.
+7300 cycles are used, on the receiving side, to receive the three packets and combine them into one PIU (segment) plus 3900 cycles to build and send three Receive Ready packets.